ilyakatz/coinbase-oauth-rails-example/README.md

 ### Handling the omniauth callback

+First we tell devise which controller to use to handle the omniauth callbacks

 In config/routes.rb
 ```ruby
 devise_for :users, :controllers => { :omniauth_callbacks => "users/omniauth_callbacks" }
 ```

-First we tell devise which controller to use to handle the omniauth callbacks
+Then we define a method with the same name as the provider ('coinbase'), look up or create a new user based on his uid, and sign him in.

 In app/controllers/users/omniauth_callbacks_controller.rb:
 ```ruby